Joe-Westra/Joernal/README.txt

 TODO:

--Refactor openEntry() to parse a date, not a file name.
+****currently halfway to implementing interactive mode as main mode.
+To do so, the openEntry() and interactiveMode() needs to parse a date, not a file name.***

--Add interactive mode by using "read" commands

--Add optionality for importing new templates (ie. a running to do list)
+-Add optionality for importing new templates or synbcing up with other apps (ie. a running to do list)

 This branches aim is to create a backing up system.
 This will require: